evidentlyai/evidently/docs/book/introduction/core-concepts.md

 ![RegressionQualityMetric](../.gitbook/assets/reports/metric_example_regression_quality-min.png)

 Others have rich visualizations.
-Here is an example of a dataset-level metric that evaluates the error of a regression model:
+Here is an example of a dataset-level Metric that evaluates the error of a regression model:

 ![RegressionErrorDistribution](../.gitbook/assets/reports/metric_example_error_distribution-min.png)

-Here is an example of a column-level metric that evaluates the value range of certain feature:
+Here is an example of a column-level Metric that evaluates the value range of certain feature:

 ![ColumnValueRangeMetric](../.gitbook/assets/reports/metric_example_value_range-min.png)

 Metric output is available as an interactive HTML report, JSON, or Python dictionary.
-The JSON “version” of a metric returns any new calculated values and, optionally, some other useful information such as histogram bins.
+The JSON “version” returns any new calculated values and, optionally, some other useful information such as histogram bins.

 Evidently contains 35+ **Metrics** related to data quality, integrity, drift and model performance.
 You can also implement a custom one.

 ## What is a Report?

-A **Report** is a combination of different metrics that evaluate data or ML model quality.
+A **Report** is a combination of different Metrics that evaluate data or ML model quality.

 Уou can display an interactive report inside a Jupyter notebook or export it as an HTML file:

 ![Data Drift report example](../.gitbook/assets/reports/report_example_data_drift-min.png)

-You can also generate the report as a text summary: as a JSON or as a Python dictionary.
+You can also generate the Report as a text summary: as a JSON or as a Python dictionary.

 ```python
 {'timestamp': '2022-10-26 17:46:47.214403',